 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas of a Pass/Fail basis.
 Students will register for a minimum of 13 credits for the program; students can enroll in a maximum of 16 credits.

-To see what kind of credit students in past semesters have received for courses taken on this program, visit the Sendai Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
 Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Housing and Meals